-1. Corporate bonds – this is when businesses and corporations are looking for lenders.
-They don’t want to go public and sell their shares or parts of their company publicly, but they do need money to borrow.
-Mostly it’s when they can’t get money from banks they hire financial professionals to help with this public lending.
+This is when businesses and corporations are looking for lenders.
+They don’t want to go public and sell their shares or parts of their company public, but they do need money to borrow.
+It’s when they can’t get money from banks.
+They hire financial professionals to help with this public lending.

-This is considered the most risky of them all because you don’t know if the company will pay you back or they can fold.
+This is considered the riskiest of them all because you don’t know if the company will pay you back, or they can fold.
 As with all higher risks, the rewards are much higher.

-2. US treasury bonds – this is when the United States Government is borrowing money from people.
+This is when the United States Government is borrowing money from people.
 Considered to be the safest investment out there.
-There are a few benefits to this bond purchase – the greatest of all is that it’s tax exempt.
-You don’t pay any taxes on it’s gains.
+There are a few benefits to this bond buy – the greatest of all is that it’s tax-exempt.
+You don’t pay any taxes on its gains.

-Plus, if you’re buying into a certain project let’s say money is needed for a new toll road, you are pretty much guaranteed you will get that money back since it’s a toll road and will not lose the money.
+This is local governments asking for IOU’s with interest rates.
+This is paid via the taxpayer’s money that comes into the local areas.
+The downside is that they are not guaranteed by the local government.
+The main benefit of this sale is that they are tax-exempt too.
+Plus, if you’re buying into a certain project, let’s say money is needed for a new toll road.
+You are pretty much guaranteed you will get that money back since it’s a toll road and will not lose the money.